-The design criteria and construction requirements applicable within this District for stormwater management system discharge or control structures, retention and detention areas and other system features are set forth in Part V of Volume II.
+The design criteria and construction requirements applicable within this District for stormwater management system discharge or control structures, retention and detention areas and other system features are set forth in Part III, Part IV and Part V of this Volume II.
 To assist the applicant, additional reference materials and figures useful in designing stormwater management systems appear in the Appendices and should be consulted.